techidaily/site-windows11/source/_posts/how-to-address-0x800f0845-failure.md

  What if none of the above solutions works for you?
 No worries, just install the update manually from the Microsoft Update Catalog.

-1. Open your browser to search for and visit the[Microsoft Update Catalog website](https://www.catalog.update.microsoft.com/Home.aspx) .
+1. Open your browser to search for and visit the [Microsoft Update Catalog website](https://www.catalog.update.microsoft.com/Home.aspx) .
 2. Copy the number of the cumulative update or any other update that failed to install from the**Windows Update history** page.
 Type the update number in the**Search bar** on the**Microsoft Update Catalog** page and hit the**Search** button.
 ![Search For Update On Microsoft Update Catalog](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/search-on-microsoft-update-catalog.jpg)
 3. The matching updates will show up on the results page.
 Check the update that applies to your Windows PC—whether it is for Windows 10 or 11, and whether it is for an ARM64-based system or an x64-based system.